corda/corda-docs/content/en/docs/corda-os/4.5/api-flows.md

 If your flow has functions that are not marked as `@suspendable`, you may need to check the status of the flow manually to cooperate with the kill flow request.

-To do so, check the `isKilled` flag of the flow.
+To do so, add a check on the `isKilled` flag of the flow.
 Use the example below to see how this is done:

 {{< tabs name="tabs-35" >}}
 {{% tab name="kotlin" %}}